Building and land development projects always involve a degree of engineering.

 Post-subdivision survey plan approval (S223) and deposit (S224)

 Before issuing final Council approval to create new certificates of title (Computer Registers), confirmation that all conditions have been met is required.
 The application confirming conditions have been met (often referred to as a s224 application) usually includes engineering conditions.
 Sufficient information and confirmation from a qualified professional should be submitted with the s224 application confirming all work and related information is complete and final.

 The following form is particularly relevant to the post subdivision stage:

 This document is a comprehensive set of guidelines and checklists for engineering requirements at the time of s224c approval.
 Depending on the scale and complexity of the subdivision, you may require all of this documentation or may use the relevant sections only to assist in ensuring you have sufficiently addressed the engineering condition requirements of your subdivision.

-If you'd like to submit a 224 application with quality assurance documents electronically and you have large files to attach you can submit this informationvia ShareFile.
-It is important that an email to the consents administration team is sent at the same time to advise that information has been submitted with appropriate document titling.
+If you'd like to submit a 224 application with quality assurance documents electronically and you have large files to attach you can submit via the online portal.
 Document naming that includes the applicant name, site address, and Council reference will ensure this information is assigned in a timely manner for further action.